 Description

-This Chicken Green Bean Stir Fry recipe features tender, velvetted chicken strips stir-fried alongside fresh garlic, ginger, and green beans in a flavorful sauce made from soy, oyster, hoisin sauces, and rice vinegar.
-Perfect for a quick and healthy weeknight dinner, it’s garnished with green onions and sesame seeds to add a delightful crunch and freshness.
+This Chicken Green Bean Stir Fry is a flavorful and quick Asian-inspired dish featuring tender, velvety chicken strips stir-fried with crisp green beans and a savory sauce made from soy, oyster, hoisin, and rice vinegar.
+Garnished with fresh green onions and toasted sesame seeds, it’s a perfect weeknight meal rich in textures and umami flavors.

 Ingredients